jp15826/elist_analysis/README.md

 ## Product Trends

-From 2019 to 2020, the 27in 4K Gaming Monitor, Apple AirPods, MacBook Air, and ThinkPad laptops all experienced a sharp increase in sales.
-The 27in 4K Gaming Monitor continued to grow slightly from 2020 to 2021, while the Apple AirPods, MacBook Air, and ThinkPad saw a decline in sales after 2020.
-In contrast, the Apple iPhone, Bose SoundSport Headphones, Samsung Charging Cable Pack, and Samsung Webcam maintained consistently low sales with minor fluctuations throughout 2019 to 2022.
+In 2022, sales of the Gaming Monitor nearly halved compared to 2021, suggesting that demand may be normalizing post-pandemic.
+Apple AirPods also saw a sharp decline, down 44% by 2022, which likely reflects both market saturation and the rise of cheaper competitor earbuds.
+The MacBook Air experienced a $2.9M spike in 2020, but sales have trended downward each year since.
+The top three products, Gaming Monitors, AirPods, and MacBook Air, dominated sales in 2020, highlighting demand driven by at-home setups and remote work.
+Webcams grew 134% YoY from 2020 to 2021, reinforcing the WFH trend, though demand has declined since 2021.
+Bose Headphones peaked early before entering a decline, while the charging pack, iPhone, and ThinkPad Laptop generated less than $500K each in total sales, indicating they are not core revenue drivers.

 <p align="center">
   <img width="500" height="400" alt="image" src="https://github.com/user-attachments/assets/9dfd7d6a-102d-4d2e-af95-a22c23e531a9" />
 </p>